aashari/terraform-gcp-cloud-run/README.md

 - Use `private_service = true` for internal services that should not be publicly accessible
 - Use VPC connectors to securely connect to other resources in your VPC
 - Consider using custom service accounts with minimal permissions for production deployments
+- For public services, implement appropriate authentication mechanisms

 ### Cost Optimization

 - Set `min_instances = 0` for non-critical services to minimize costs
 - Use appropriate `max_instances` to prevent unexpected scaling and costs
 - Monitor your service usage and adjust resource allocation accordingly
+- Consider using Cloud Run's pricing tier that best suits your usage patterns

 ## Troubleshooting

 ### Common Issues

-1. **Deployment Failures**:
+#### Deployment Failures

 - Check that the container image exists and is accessible
 - Verify that the container port matches the port your application listens on
 - Check startup probe configuration if enabled

-2. **Service Not Accessible**:
+- Ensure the service account has the necessary permissions

+#### Service Not Accessible

 - Verify that `private_service` is set correctly
 - Check IAM permissions and service account configuration
 - For custom domains, ensure the domain is verified in your GCP project

-3. **Performance Issues**:
+- Check VPC configuration if using a VPC connector

+#### Performance Issues

 - Adjust `container_cpu` and `container_memory` based on your application's needs
 - Configure appropriate `min_instances` and `max_instances` for your expected traffic
 - Check `container_concurrency` settings for optimal performance
+- Review Cloud Run logs for any bottlenecks or errors

 ## Contributing